Tinderbox's date parser accepts the following expressions as placeholders for calculated dates:

 There is a further special case:

 - never.
-No date - earlier or later than any real date.
+No date, and regarded as earlier or later than any real date.

 Treat usage for the above placeholders as case sensitive.

 Day of week placeholders—Sunday, Monday, etc.—may also be used.
 Tinderbox recognises the day of the week (in English, currently) and interprets it as the day after today with that week day.
 Thus on Sunday June 1, the date "Sunday" refers to Sunday, June 8.
 The date parser recognises the day of the week in the current locale, not only in English.
 Recognised forms include the full day (Sunday), the short day (Sun), and the very short day (S).
 Note though, that the very short day is ambiguous in many languages, including English.

 In other respects, days of the week act like today and can be modified similarly, e.g. "Monday - 1" week is the previous Monday.